 Research activity at the Trust contributed to an increase in patient participation across the country, with over 870,000 people taking part in research.
 The NHS Long-Term Plan aims to see one million people taking part in clinical research by 2023/24.

-Commenting on the figures, Mark Howells, Head of Research and Evaluation at Nottinghamshire Healthcare said: “We’re delighted that so many patients make the decision to take part in research.
+Commenting on the figures, Mark Howells, Head of Research and Evidence at Nottinghamshire Healthcare said: “We’re delighted that so many patients make the decision to take part in research.
 Our patients are involved in a wide range of studies but the common thread is their commitment to working with us to improve healthcare locally and beyond.

 “To be recognised as the second-highest mental health Trust in the region is testament to the dedication of patients, as well as staff across the Trust who have developed a culture in which research can flourish.”